rajasekarmohan2991/event-planner-v1/VERCEL_ENV_SETUP.md

 ## Current Issue:
 The CORS error you're seeing is because NEXTAUTH_URL is not set, causing NextAuth to not recognize the request origin properly.

+## Preview URLs:
+- Preview URLs (web-xxxxx.vercel.app) will work automatically
+- No need to set NEXTAUTH_URL for each preview
+- The trustHost option handles this